When you wish to re-use someone else's work, you may find it helpful to ask yourself these questions:

 In UK law, there is no limit to the length of your quote, although you must be able to justify why you needed to reproduce the amount that you chose in order to illustrate your point (which may take the form of agreement or disagreement with the original author!).
 It's arguably "unfair" to rely on the Quotation defence when reproducing material which could have market value in its own right, such as an epigram or artistic work.

 When you are writing for publication, your publisher may set a word limit for quotes, unless you have the rights-holder's permission.
+They may also ask you to obtain full clearance to reproduce any third party images in your work.
 There's no international consensus on what counts as "fair dealing", hence your publisher is taking a cautious approach.

 Support from JISC and the Higher Education Academy for creators of Open Educational Resources includes the Web2Rights Risk Management Calculator: input information about the type of material you wish to re-use, and the context/target audience, in order to receive an assessment of the likely risk of copyright infringement.